ethicnology/dart-nostr/README.md

   print(oneEvent.id);
   // 4b697394206581b03ca5222b37449a9cdca1741b122d78defc177444e2536f49

-  // Instanciate an event with a partial data and let the library sign the event with your private key Event anotherEvent = Event.from(
+  // Instantiate an event with a partial data and let the library sign the event with your private key Event anotherEvent = Event.from(
     kind: 1,
     tags: [],